superwall/Superwall-iOS/Examples/UIKit+RevenueCat/README.md

 SuperwallKit and RevenueCat are both [configured](Superwall-UIKit+RevenueCat/PaywallManager.swift#L37) on app launch, setting an `apiKey` and `delegate`.

 The SDK sends back events received from the paywall via the delegate methods in [PaywallManager.swift](Superwall-UIKit+RevenueCat/PaywallManager.swift#L170).
-The delegate is responsible for sending back analytical events and providing a `SubscriptionController`.
-This is a protocol implemented by the PaywallManager that handles purchasing and restoring logic.
+A `PurchaseController` is provided by `PaywallManager` on configuring the SDK that handles purchasing and restoring logic.

 ## Logging In